 And when star Rachael Leigh Cook recently visited TODAY, we asked her to reminisce about the 1999 teen classic, in which she played adorably nerdy Laney Boggs.

-Cook, now 37, had warm words for the movie’s leading man, Freddie Prinze Jr., whose character bets a friend (Paul Walker) that he can turn bespectacled outcast Laney into a prom queen after being dumped by his girlfriend, queen bee Taylor Vaughan.
+Cook had warm words for the movie’s leading man, Freddie Prinze Jr., whose character bets a friend (Paul Walker) that he can turn bespectacled outcast Laney into a prom queen after being dumped by his girlfriend, queen bee Taylor Vaughan.

 “My favorite Freddie memory from filming is the scene where my character says 'Am I a bet?
 Am I a f---ing bet?'" she said.
 “You see his character take in the gravity of what he's done.
 And Freddie was so upset about it, like he really was kind of was emotional in that moment because he had really taken on what a person who had done that might feel like.
 I remember he was kind of choked up and that was definitely the cutest thing I've ever seen."

 Cook also had fond memories of filming with Walker, praising the late actor’s work.

 “I think it's well known what a philanthropic and kind person he was,” she said.
 “But Paul was also a really damn good actor.
 And I don't feel like that gets said enough.
 He became so synonymous with the ‘Fast and Furious’ franchise and he made a lot of smaller movies that he does absolutely beautiful work in.”